how do i get a power of attorney how do i get a power of attorney

 General Power Of Attorney

 A General Power of Attorney grants broad authority over financial and legal matters.
-It enables the agent to perform tasks like managing bank accounts, buying or selling property, and handling investments.
+It enables the agent to manage bank accounts, buy or sell property, and handle investments.
 This type is suitable when a principal requires assistance with comprehensive financial management.

 Durable Power Of Attorney